Eric Richard

 In 2010, it was announced that Richard was to appear in the stage version of Lark Rise to Candleford which was on a nationwide tour at the time.

-His two month-old grandson, Charlie Smith, was the youngest known British victim of the 2004 Indian Ocean Tsunami.
-He died in the arms of his father Richard after the wave hit them in Sri Lanka.
+His two-month-old grandson, Charlie Smith, was the youngest known British victim of the 2004 Indian Ocean earthquake and tsunami.
+He died in the arms of his father, Richard, after the wave hit them in Sri Lanka.
 They had sat down to eat when the water swept up into the restaurant.

 In 2016, he starred in the short film Stutterer.
 The short film won the Academy Award for Best Live Action Short Film at the 88th Academy Awards.
 It was written and directed by Benjamin Cleary and produced by Serena Armitage and Shan Christopher Ogilvie.
 He also starred in Ben Rider's indie drama Forever Tomorrow.

-He appears in the 2017 war film Dunkirk, under the credit Man at Railway Window.
+He appears in the 2017 war film Dunkirk, under the credit "Man at Railway Window".

 In 2018, Richard appeared as Maurice in EastEnders.

+In 2025, Richard made a brief appearance in Call the Midwife (series 14, episode 6).